 The modal share targets will be actively monitored throughout the phasing of the development and upon full occupation via the Garden Community Travel Plan.
 The monitoring approach will be agreed through the planning application.
-This Travel Plan document/s will be developed in accordance with to reflect the latest best practice guidance and the transport evidence supporting this and support the mode share ambitions set out in this Plan and the supporting transport evidence.
-Both internal and external modal splits will be measured and monitored, and robust management and oversight will be activated to ensure the targets are met.
+This Travel Plan document/s will be developed to reflect the latest best practice guidance and support the mode share ambitions set out in this Plan and the supporting transport evidence.
 Both internal Garden Community neighbourhood and external modal splits will be measured and monitored, and robust management and oversight will be activated to see that the targets are met.
 The timing and scope of sustainable transport measures will be designed to achieve the modal share targets at different stages of the development build out.

-The location, method, equipment, and reporting mechanisms used to undertake the monitoring will be agreed and approved by the Councils and the Highway Authorities Authority.
+The location, method, equipment, and reporting mechanisms used to undertake the monitoring will be agreed and approved by the Councils and the Highway Authorities.